Plumsail/forms-docs/source/designer/controls.rst

 Our captcha is based on Google's ReCAPTCHA, so you will need to get a SiteKey from |SiteKey| before you can use it.

-*Note: Captcha is available in Forms starting with version 1.0.2*

 .. image:: ../images/designer/controls/Captcha.png
    :alt: Captcha